oracle-livelabs/apex/apex-professional-hol18/adding-additional-pages.md

-# Adding additional pages to your Application
+# Add additional pages to your Application

 ## Introduction